 Today, we make your life a little easier.
 Keep reading for a comprehensive guide to getting the B2B sales job of your dreams.

-Land a B2B sales job in no time with these six questions!
+Land a B2B sales job in no time with these six steps!

 Step 1: Identify Your Target